Emma Finucane: Senior career

 At the 2024 UEC European Track Championships in Apeldoorn, Finucane won silver in the team sprint, silver in the keirin and gold in the sprint.
 Her gold in the sprint marked the first time that a British woman had claimed the European sprint title.
 Her gold and two silvers also marked the best ever performance by a British sprinter, male or female, at the European Track Cycling Championships.
 In February, Finucane won gold in the team sprint at the Track Cycling Nations Cup in Adelaide, and the following month she won three gold medals at the next meeting of the competition in Hong Kong, triumphing in the sprint, team sprint and keirin.

-At the 2024 Summer Olympics in Paris, Finucane, alongside teammates Capewell and Marchant, won the gold medal in the women’s team sprint.
+At the 2024 Summer Olympics in Paris, Finucane, alongside teammates Capewell and Marchant, won the gold medal in the team sprint.
 The trio broke the world record three times during the event, ultimately setting the new record at 45.186 seconds in the final against New Zealand.
-Their success marked the first time that Great Britain had won Olympic gold in the women's team sprint, and Finucane called their success "unreal", adding, "All those tears we've cried, all those moments our legs have been hurting, it's all been worth it."
-She later added a bronze medal in the women's keirin.
-She then won her third medal of the games, a bronze in the sprint, to become the first British woman to win three medals in a single Olympic Games since Mary Rand in 1964.
-Finucane called her experience in Paris "a rollercoaster", later adding that she had felt "overwhelmed" by the expectation on her to perform, and that she had learned to release her emotions before she raced.
+Their success marked the first time that Great Britain had won Olympic gold in the women's team sprint.
+Finucane added bronze medals in the keirin, and the sprint.
+In the latter, she was defeated by Ellesse Andrews of New Zealand in the semi-finals, but recovered to beat Dutch rider Hetty van de Wouw in the bronze medal race.
+She became the first British woman to win three medals in a single Olympic Games since Mary Rand in 1964.
+Finucane called her experience in Paris "a rollercoaster", later adding that she had felt "overwhelmed" by the expectation on her to perform, and had learned to release her emotions before she raced.

 At the 2024 UCI Track Cycling World Championships in Ballerup, Finucane again teamed up with Capewell and Marchant to win gold in the team sprint.
 They defeated the Netherlands in the final to claim the title.
 Victory marked the first time since 2008 that Great Britain had become women's team sprint world champions.
-She then went on to defend her world sprint title, overcoming Hetty van de Wouw in the gold medal race.
+She then went on to defend her world sprint title, overcoming van de Wouw in the gold medal race.
 Finucane was named BBC Cymru Wales Sports Personality of the Year for a second successive year in December 2024.
-At the end of the year, Finucane revealed that she would concentrate on her training in 2025, and that she would not participate at either the British or European Track Championships.
+At the end of the year, she stated that she would concentrate on her training in 2025, and would not participate at either the British or European Track Championships.